Categories: Miscellaneous

 10 Options Strategies You Should Know

 The covid 19 pandemic has renewed the interest in stock markets and has led to an influx of many new investors and traders.
-Many traders and investors are relatively small and novice so they need to have thorough understanding of the stock markets and the related concepts to have a profitable long-term or short-term portfolio.
+Many traders and investors are relatively small and novice so they need to have a thorough understanding of the stock markets and the related concepts to have a profitable long-term or short-term portfolio.
 There are many ways of trading stocks or derivatives in the markets.
 One of the many ways of trading is options trading.
 However, before taking a plunge in options trading it is essential to understand what it means and a few basic strategies of options trading that can help in making sound investment decisions.

 Given below is the meaning of options trading and the basic options strategies that can be used by any trader.